 Safeguarding & Special Educational Needs

 My name is Mrs Kate Thompson.
 I am the Assistant Headteacher at St. Peter’s Primary School with particular responsibility for Safeguarding, Pupils’ Individual Needs; including the role of Special Needs Co-ordinator.
 If you have any concerns about your child or their progress, please contact me so that we can meet up, get to know each other and discuss how we best work together to meet your child’s needs.

 My contact details are:

 Tel: 01885 483237

-Please note, I don’t work on Tuesdays or Fridays but if you leave a message via phone or e-mail, I will get back to you as soon as possible.
+Please note, I don’t work on Mondays or Fridays but if you leave a message via phone or e-mail, I will get back to you as soon as possible.

 Our school's offer in support of pupils with Special Educational Needs and or Disability (SEND) Information Report